Skip to Content

 Ease of Towing

-5th wheels are generally easier to tow than travel trailers.
+5th wheels are easier to tow than travel trailers.
 There are a few reasons for this.
-The main reason that 5th wheels are easier to tow is their gooseneck hitch design.
-The 5th wheel hitch bolts into the bed of a pickup truck.
+The main reason is their gooseneck hitch design.
+A 5th wheel hitch bolts into the bed of a pickup truck.
 The hitch location moves the weight of the trailer forward into the truck’s bed.
-This allows for better weight distribution across both of the towing vehicle’s axles.
-This results in increased stability while driving.
+This allows for better weight distribution across both of the truck’s axles.
+This hitch location increases stability while driving.

 A hitch for a travel trailer